Lego Technic: Pneumatics

 Lego pneumatics is a variety of Lego bricks which use air pressure and specialised components to perform various actions using the principles of pneumatics.
 The LEGO pneumatics components were first introduced in 1984, and have featured in a variety of LEGO Technic and LEGO Educational (DACTA) products.
+Lego pneumatic components include air pumps, pneumatic cylinders, pneumatic tubing, three-way valves, and air tanks.
+As of 2024, 34 Lego Technic sets that contain pneumatics have been released.

 Technic Figures

-Technic Figures are figures that appeared in Technic sets, appearing sporadically but heavily featured in the CyberSlam/Competition line.
+Technic Figures (sometimes informally known as the "maxifigure") are figures that appeared in Technic sets, appearing sporadically but heavily featured in the CyberSlam/Competition line.
 They were first introduced in 1986 in the Arctic Action line, and were produced until 2001.
 They are much larger and have several more joints than the standard minifigure, including bendable elbow and knee-joints.
 Each figure comes already assembled and is not meant to come apart, but parts can be popped off by pulling too hard.
 They can connect to both standard Lego System bricks and on Technic parts, and Technic pegs can fit in their hands.

-27 different kinds of Technic figures were created, some sets included the same figures but with different accessories and stickers.
+30 different kinds of Technic figures were created, some sets included the same figures but with different accessories and stickers.
+The Part Number for figures started with Tech0.
+The thirty part numbers for the figures finished with 01, 02, 03, 04, 05, 06, 07, 08, 09, 12, 13, 15, 19, 21, 22, 23, 27, 28, 29, 31, 32, 33, 34, 35, 36, 37, 38, 39, 40 or 41.

 Technic Action Figures

 In 1999 Lego Technic Introduced Lego Slizers (known as Throwbots in the US) which were colorful action figures built with Lego Technic parts and branded under Lego Technic.
 The Slizer sets were released between 1999 and 2000 consisting of 10 main figures Torch, Ski, Turbo, Scuba, Jet, Amazon, Granite, and Electro, Flare, Spark, and 2 Titan figures Millennium and Blaster.
 Slizers was later replaced by Lego RoboRiders in 2000.
 RoboRiders were similar in concept to Slizers with Technic Built figures with 6 main figures Swamp, Lava, Frost, Onyx, Dust, Power 4 mini builds and The Boss (Known as Super RoboRider internationally).
-RoboRiders was later replaced by Bionicle the next year which later spun off into its own line and isn't considered part of Lego Technic.
+RoboRiders was later replaced by Bionicle in 2001 which later spun off into its own line and was considered not part of Lego Technic by 2003.